oliviawestmacottssw/SSW.Rules.Content/rules/do-you-choose-the-best-method-of-authentication-for-your-situation/rule.md

 - Very easy to set up and use
 - MFA support included
 - Supports multiple OAuth2/OIDC providers
-- Significant extensibility​
+- Significant extensibility

-​Disadvantages
+Disadvantages

-- ​Free tier is more limited in volume than competition (B2C)
+- Free tier is more limited in volume than competition (B2C)
 - Free tier only includes the basic functionality (same as B2C)
-- Free tier only supports 2 social identity providers​
+- Free tier only supports 2 social identity providers

 **Use this option if...**